Have you seen the ideas on free business promotion online? They SUCK… with emphasis on UCK…

 YES, start a blog, but don’t expect immediate results.
 It WILL pay off in future leads and sales, but if you need business NOW let’s keep movin…

-This promotion idea seems like it could be an effective one until you take into account that the people on social media mainly just want to be… well… SOCIAL.
+This free business promotion idea seems like it could be an effective one until you take into account that the people on social media mainly just want to be… well… SOCIAL.

 If we’re talking Facebook, then I’m going to assume you have or have had a personal Facebook account of your own.